-Teacher PresentationSHow can teachers support their students’ well-being in our rapidly evolving world
+EDUcator PresentationSHow can educators support their students’ well-being in our rapidly evolving world

 of increasing social pressure and declining mental health?
 Dr. Suzanne Simpson relays her research findings from an inpatient psychiatric unit for adolescents who battle severe mental health and substance use disorders.
 Suzanne offers insight into the mystery of the child and adolescent mind.
 She draws upon her study data, continuing interactions with youth, contemporary works of various mental health practitioners, and Indigenous ways of knowing.
 Her half- and full-day presentations are relevant for all student ages.
-Lessons From a Youth Concurrent Disorders Centre
+What I Learned from Teen Psychiatric Patients

 What did patients at an adolescent concurrent disorders unit say they needed from educators as their mental health deteriorated and substance use increased?
 Findings from this doctoral study use relevant research, youth dialogues, and narratives to explore how we can better foster student wellness.
 These lessons offer tangible ways to give more support, understanding and care to all young people.
 In turn, they give insight into how teachers can find their own well-being in busy classroom spaces.
 Securely Attached Discipline